Sundarx/Palindrome/README.md

 # Palindrome

-Program reads a line of text and tells if the line is a palindrome.
+Program uses stacks to read a line of text and tells if the line is a palindrome.
 Upper-case and lower-case letters are treated as the same character.
 Stack only takes non-blank characters into consideration.

 LinkedStackDS has a private inner class called StackNode.